 Sue was on the Distinctions Committee for several years and then became Chair of the Visual Art Genre and also sat on the Assessment Panel for the Landscape Genre.
 No longer working as a volunteer for the RPS but Sue was awarded The Fenton Medal at the RPS in 2022.

 She is currently working as as a volunteerat MAKE Southwest and has Curated a major exhibition 'Responding to Light' - The diversity of modern photography - 2023.
 This is a very high end exhibition and will be accompanied by a series of events for the 6 weeks the exhibition will be on.
 All details and events on MAKE web site https://makesouthwest.org.uk/all-activity/responding-to-light-the-diversity-of-modern-photography

-I am PermaJet Lecturer (Makers of fine art printing papers), a Member of the Devon Guild of Craftsmen, a Member of Arena Group of Photographers, and part of an Art Co operative, ARTSIX, a multi disciplinary group in the South Hams in Devon and also A Member of LCUK (Landscape Collectives), a small group of well known Landscape Photographers.
+Sue is an Ambassador for PermaJet (Makers of fine art printing papers), a Member (and on the selection committee) of the 'MAKE Southwest' formerly known as 'Devon Guild of Craftsmen', also a member of Arena Group of Photographers, and part of a multi disciplinary Art Co operative, 'ARTSIX' in the South Hams in Devon.

-I have been interviewed by BBC Radio 4 for PM on Landscape Photography.
+She has been interviewed by BBC Radio 4 for PM on Landscape Photography.